Sev6n/sev6n.github.io/README.md

 You can download it from the main page of this GitHub page.

 WARNING!
-Do not clik anything you see on the next page except for the "SKIP AD>>" Button at the top right corner.
+Do not click anything you see on the next page except for the "SKIP AD>>" Button at the top right corner.